Here is an accumulator. A simple wine bottle, mounted upside down.

 Perhaps, from time to time, God gives life in a little extra abundance?

 In reality, the pump cycles between 30 lbs and 23 lbs.
 How much water is this?

 So you get a gallon available and completely drained,

 Huge difference.
 The two pressure choices seems disapointing.

 Of course, you could always reduce the cut-in pressure on the pressure switch.

 Yes, you would have more water.
-But you would have no pressure.
+But you would have little pressure on the low end.